Getter Robo Arc: Saotome Institute

 A 22-year-old Zen Buddhist monk, Baku was the younger brother of Messiah Tyr.
-He is supportive to the younger Takuma on finding answers to his origins.
-He is also has good ability to sense Getter Rays while being good on electronics especially in hacking in several systems.
-As a Getter pilot, Baku pilots the Getter Khan which focuses mainly in defense.
+He is supportive of the younger Takuma in finding answers to his origins.
+He also has a good ability to sense Getter Rays while being good at electronics, especially in hacking several systems.
+As a Getter pilot, Baku pilots the Getter Khan, which focuses mainly on defense.